Apps Can Cut Blue Light From Devices, But Do They Help You Sleep?

 "I'm willing to take the blue light exposure for the improved quality of the images," he says.

 Zoltowski says people need to remember that devices are just one source of blue light.
-Others include indoor lighting, street lights and car headlights.
+Others include indoor lighting, streetlights and car headlights.

 So he says a filtering app may not be worth it, especially if you're already getting a good night's sleep, he says.

-"But if you suffer from sleep problems and you've tried other things like eliminating caffeine later in the day," he says, "this is something you can add to your repertoire promote a healthful sleeping environment."
+"But if you suffer from sleep problems and you've tried other things like eliminating caffeine later in the day," he says, "this is something you can add to your repertoire to promote a healthful sleeping environment."

 If you're serious about getting better sleep, though, you might want to avoid screens entirely near bedtime, Zoltowski says.
-"Try to wind down, shut down your devices, dim the lights, relax, and maybe read a book the old fashioned way," he says.
+"Try to wind down, shut down your devices, dim the lights, relax and maybe read a book the old fashioned way."

 At least one study found that people took longer to fall asleep when they read from a light-emitting e-book than when they read from a printed book.